Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 Honest opinion: Don't over-plan.
 Some of the best moments happen when you just walk.

-People buying street food in New York
+People buying street food in New York during World Cup 2026

-Category Average Cost
+Category Average Cost (World Cup Pricing)

-Hotel per night $200–$500
+Hotel per night$200-$500

-Food per day $30–$80
+Food per day$30-$80

-Coffee here, quick snack there, subway rides, tips… by the end of the day, I had spent more than I expected without realizing it.
+I thought I had my budget under control, until I got there.
+Small expenses add up fast in New York.
+Coffee here, quick snack there, subway rides, tips.
+By the end of the day, I had spent more than I expected without realizing it.

 One thing I noticed: prices feel normal individually, but collectively they stack up quickly.